Gunzenhausen station: History

 Gunzenhausen station was opened on 20 August 1849 in conjunction with the Oettingen–Gunzenhausen section of the Ludwig South-North Railway.
 The line's extension to Schwabach and put into operation on 1 October 1849 and the entire Ludwig South-North Railway from Hof via Bamberg, Nuremberg, Nördlingen, Augsburg and Kempten to Lindau in operation on 1 March 1854.
 The route ran via Nördlingen and Gunzenhausen as a direct route through the Franconian Alb was uneconomical at the time because of the necessary gradients.
 On 1 July 1859 the line to Ansbach was opened to connect the city to the Ludwig South-North Railway.
 This line was extended to Würzburg on 1 July 1864 and this was followed by the extension from Gunzenhausen to Treuchtlingen on 2 October 1869.
-On 1 October 1906, a new section of the Nuremberg–Augsburg railway was opened, which ran directly to Treuchtlingen, making the detour via Nördlingen and the Franconian Jura unnecessary.
+On 1 October 1906, a new section of the Treuchtlingen–Nuremberg railway was opened, which ran directly to Treuchtlingen, making the detour via Nördlingen and the Franconian Jura unnecessary.
 As a result, the Ludwig South-North Railway and Gunzenhausen station lost importance.

 Deutsche Bundesbahn closed passenger services on the Nördlingen–Gunzenhausen line on 29 September 1985 and freight operations on 1 August 1995.
 Since 8 June 2003, the line has been operated by the Bavarian Railway Museum (Bayerische Eisenbahnmuseum).
 In addition to regular freight traffic, the Schwarzkopf factory in Wassertrüdingen is served.

 Infrastructure

 The station has five tracks next to three platforms, all of which are covered.
 The two island platforms are connected by a pedestrian underpass to the “home” platform (platform 1, next to the station building).
 There are no digital destination displays and the station is not accessible by wheelchairs.
 Track 1 is used by Regionalbahn trains to Pleinfeld.
 Track 3 is used by regional services to Würzburg and track 4 is used by regional services towards Treuchtlingen.
 Track 5 is used by heritage trains to Nördlingen and on working days freight trains to Wassertrüdingen while track 2 is only used by the daily freight train from the factory in Wassertrüdingen which brings freight wagons to the railway sidings in Gunzenhausen.
 The station building has a ticket office, which is no longer staffed, and shops.

+Deutsche Bahn plans to expand the station to make it barrier-free, with the platforms raised and a new pedestrian underpass built in 2026.
+To this end, DB InfraGO applied to the Federal Railway Authority on 19 April 2024 for approval for the project, which will include rebuilding the platforms and replacing the pedestrian underpass at the western end of the platforms with a new pedestrian underpass in the middle of the platform.
+By decision of 30 September 2024, the Federal Railway Authority approved the renovation and conversion of the station building.
+The corresponding services were put out to tender at the end of 2024/beginning of 2025.